tartley/tartley.github.io/posts/us-civics-for-naturalization-quiz.md

 I had to learn 100 questions and answers for my US Naturalization civics quiz this week, and my default way of learning something is to organize the information into an essay.
-Not the best work I've ever done, but it got me through the test, so good enough:
+Not the best work I've ever done, but it got me through the test, so good enough.
+Some of these assertions seem somewhat debatable, but my job here is to learn what the test tells me are the right answers.
+In some places I've elaborated around the edges with extra info that isn't on the test, but helps me to contextualize and remember.

 # History